yukikitayama/docker/swarm.md

 units of work called tasks to worker nodes.
 This is how an application is deployed to a swarm.

 ## Raft consensus algorithm

+Raft is the protocol that ensures consistency across multiple nodes.

 It's the algorithm that manager nodes implement to manage the global cluster state when the Docker Engine runs in swarm mode.